muxinc/nextjs-video-ai-workflows/context/design-explained.md

 - Hover: slightly increase contrast (or deepen shadow).
 - Focus: unmistakable focus ring (outer outline or accent rule) without changing the core shape.

-### Workflow action row
+### Workflow action row (Level 2)

 - A small set (2–4) of clearly-labeled, single-purpose buttons.
-- Prefer verbs + target: “Generate summary”, “Add captions”, “Dub audio”, “Create clip”.
+- Prefer verbs + target: "Add Spanish captions", "Dub to French".
+- Each button is a trigger for a **single-primitive** Vercel Workflow.
-- When an action is unavailable (missing track, not ready), show a short reason and the next step (“No captions found → generate captions first” / “Asset processing → try again soon”).
+- When an action is unavailable (missing track, not ready), show a short reason and the next step ("No captions found → generate captions first" / "Asset processing → try again soon").

 ### Suggestion chips